kdashpez/kdashpez/_posts/2017-12-22-tbt-saturation-iii.md

 KAT: This song probably makes the weakest impact of the songs heard so far.
 Yaaawn, next.

-JEREMY: On this track the MCs interlace their verses in a manner reminiscent of Run the Jewels, but with an entirely different tone.
-Vocals are laid out over an intricately layered instrumental that changes dramatically over the song's short duration.
+JEREMY: I have to disagree with Kat here.
+To start, the transition from JOHNNY into LIQUID is seamless.
+On it, the MCs interlace their verses in a way that's reminiscent of Run the Jewels, but with an entirely different tone.
+Vocals are laid out over an intricately layered instrumental that changes dramatically over time.
+It's amazing how much is accomplished in the short 88 second runtime of this track.

 ### CINEMA 1 / CINEMA 2 / CINEMA 3